It’s time to start taking responsibility for plastic

 Britain has sent two thirds of its waste plastic to China since 2012.
 China announced this was to end (along with imports from the rest of the world) on 1st January 2018.
 With China seemingly tired of receiving contaminated plastic, the plug has been pulled.

-Alternative markets for this waste aren’t clear at present, though there are murmurings more plastic could be sent to Asian markets, particularly India.
+Alternative markets for this waste aren’t clear at present, though there are murmurings more plastic could be sent to Asian markets, particularly India (May 2018 update - just under one third of the plastic that would have been sent to China, has found new global destinations).
 Early signs are that British businesses will need to heavily concentrate on plastic segregation.
 If we carry on as we are, other countries are not going to accept our plastic either.

-With backward steps like landfill and incineration being seriously considered, British businesses need to help themselves to help Britain’s plastic recycling get back on track.
+With backward steps like landfill and incineration being seriously considered (May 2018 update - this is now happening!), British businesses need to help themselves to help Britain’s plastic recycling get back on track.
 Segregating will be crucial and it can be done very simply.
 QCR, have a very easy and cost effective solution to the problem with plastic bag stands.
 These bag stands can be located close to the source of plastic and are small, clean and easy to use.
 Clear plastics can enter one set of bag stands and coloured plastics in another.

 Manufacturer, Lyte Ladders & Towers based in Swansea has this system perfectly in place.
 Colour coded plastic bag stands are situated in areas where waste plastic is prominent.
 Plastics are then segregated and when the bags are full, they are placed in a QCR V50 mill size baler ready for baling.
 A local recycler collects all completed mill size bales and pays Lyte around £1,000 for plastic rebates per year.